ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # IANA Considerations {#IANA}

+IANA is requested to create a new registry group titled "Trusted Execution Environment Provisioning (TEEP) Protocol Parameters".
+The registries in Sections 13.2 through 13.7 are to be created within this registry group.
+The allocation tables in those sections define the initial allocations made by this document.

 ## Guidance for Designated Experts

 For all TEEP registries (or registry ranges) using the "Specification Required" policy, the following guidance applies to Designated Experts (DEs), in addition to {{RFC8126}}.

-When evaluating a registration request, the DE SHOULD verify that:
+When evaluating a registration request, the DE evaluates whether:

 * The requested value has a stable, public specification that is sufficiently detailed to enable interoperable independent implementations.